Is 150/90 A Good Blood Pressure? Let’s Find Out!

 Monitoring our blood pressure is essential if you want to stay healthy and fit in the long run.
-That means you need to know if 150/90 is good blood pressure or not.
+That means you need to know if 150 over 90 is good blood pressure or not.
 You must have a good idea of what blood pressure you need to have based on your age.
-The last thing you want is to encounter a really high blood pressure, as that can be very problematic for your body and it comes with major side effects.
+The last thing you want is to encounter is high blood pressure, as that can be very problematic for your body and it comes with major side effects.

 What is Hypertension?